karinamoffat/Guess-Master/GuessMaster/readme.md

 # GuessMaster
+A guessing game, where the user must guess the correct birth date of a randomly given entity.
 ## Object
 To get as many tickets as possible.
 This is done by correctly guessing the birth date of the given entity.
 The number of tickets awarded for a correct answer is the difficulty factor multiplied by 100.
 ## How it works